Extensible Prompts for Language Models on Zero-shot Language Style Customization: eXtensible Prompt

-As shown in Figure \ref{fig:learning}(a), when the imaginary word $\widetilde{w}_u$ is mixed with NL context in an X-Prompt, the NL context is intuitively expected to guide the imaginary word $\widetilde{w}_u$ to learning towards a distributed representation for its general use.
-Formally, given an X-Prompt $(w_{p_{1}},\dots, \widetilde{w}_u, \dots, w_{p_{m}})$ where $\widetilde{w}_u$ is the imaginary word mixed with other prompt tokens\footnote{According to the definition of an X-Prompt mentioned at the beginning of Section \ref{sec:x-prompt}, the other prompt tokens can come from either $V$ or $\widetilde{V}$, allowing multiple imaginary words in an X-Prompt.
-However, in this paper, we mainly discuss X-Prompts with only 1 imaginary word.}, $\widetilde{w}_u$ is learned to maximize the following objective:
+As in Figure \ref{fig:learning}(a), when the imaginary word $\widetilde{w}_u$ is mixed with NL in an X-Prompt, the NL context is intuitively expected to guide the imaginary word $\widetilde{w}_u$ to learning towards a distributed representation for its general use.
+Formally, given an X-Prompt $(w_{p_{1}},\dots, \widetilde{w}_u, \dots, w_{p_{m}})$ where $\widetilde{w}_u$ is the imaginary word mixed with other prompt tokens\footnote{In this paper, we mainly discuss X-Prompts with only 1 imaginary word token.}, $\widetilde{w}_u$ is learned to maximize the following objective:

-In practice, however, learning the imaginary word $\widetilde{w_u}$ with only one prompt context is risky because $\widetilde{w}_u$ is very likely to overfit for this prompt context and thus cannot work well in other prompt contexts, losing its general usability.
+where $\boldsymbol{x}=(w_{x_1},\dots,w_{x_n})$ is a text sequence training example.
+In practice, however, learning the imaginary word $\widetilde{w_u}$ with only one prompt context is risky because $\widetilde{w}_u$ is likely to overfit for this prompt context and thus cannot work well in other prompt contexts, resulting in losing its general usability and degrading into conventional prompt tuning~\citep{lester2021power}.

-To address the learning challenge, we propose the idea of prompt augmentation including 2 specific approaches that are orthogonal and thus can work together to help learning of imaginary words.
+To address the challenge, we propose context-augmented learning (CAL), including 2 specific approaches that are orthogonal and thus can work together to help learning of imaginary words.